EdgarMex/OntoATMProject/README.md

 Remarks: For each IDL File it was neccesary transforming in an n3 file using Moctezuma prototype.

-For testing: the entire project is assembled in a single ontological file "OntoATMProject.n3" that you need to download and the SPARQL queries: "Query2-SyntacticOperators.sparql" to carry out the tests.
+For testing: the entire project is assembled in a single ontological file "OntoATMProject.n3" that you need to download and the SPARQL queries: "Query1-Semantic-Operators.sparql" and "Query2-SyntacticOperators.sparql" to carry out the tests.

 Author: Dr. Francisco Edgar Castillo Barrera

 e-mail: ecastillo@uaslp.mx

 Last revision: December 2019